2020 Turfgrass Research Contributors

-We're happy to announce that $23,000 has been raised so far in 2020 and we're creeping up on our $25k annual goal.
+We're happy to announce that $26,062 was raised in 2020, surpassing our $25k annual goal!
 Help us help turf research if you can!

 We would like to take this opportunity to thank those who serve tirelessly on our Research Committee:

 David Duncan - THP Co.
 (WCTA Past President)

 Ladd Legeyt - Agrium Advanced Technologies (Industry Representative)